CortexClub/spikeinterface_tutorials_cortexclub_2025/README.md

-# SpikeInterface Tutorials for Oxford COrtex ClubSpike - January 2025
+# SpikeInterface Tutorials for Oxford Cortex Club - January 2025

 Material for the spike sorting/SpikeInterface training day.